Are you looking for the best oil filled heater for your home?

 Mini Oil Heaters

-These are mini versions of oil filled space heaters that are approximately 14-16 inches tall and weigh around 8 lbs.
+These are mini versions of oil filled radiator heaters that are approximately 14-16 inches tall and weigh around 8 lbs.

 They use up to 700 Watts of electricity and can cover about 70 square feet if used as the main heating source and up to 140 square feet if used as supplemental heat.

-This is the best oil heater for personal use.
+This is the best heater for personal use.

 The most popular ways to use them are under a desk at work to keep your legs warm, in a small bedroom to take the chill out of the air at night, and right next to you in a living room to stay warm throughout the day.